kiphandwerker/Dir-Size/README.md

 You will be prompted to enter:
 - The root directory path to scan.
-- Maximum recursion depth (-1 for unlimited).
+- How many levels to display

 ## ⚙️ Options
-- Max depth: Restricts how deep to scan (e.g., 1 = only top-level folders).
+- Max depth: Always goes to end of path.
 - Sorting: Folders are sorted by size within each parent.
 - Cross-platform: Works on Linux, macOS, and Windows with appropriate filesystem permissions.